bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-google-sso-for-bitrise.md

    We suggest you to copy the URL and paste it in a new tab if using Safari.
 It will work!
 For all other browser types, you should be safely landing to the Authorization page.
 6. Click `Authorize`.

 You should be landing on your Bitrise Dashboard now.
-If you click `Profile settings` and select the `Single Sign-On` tab from the left menu, you should see SAML SSO is enabled for your organization.
-Once all organization members have enabled their SAML SSO connection, you can enforce SAML SSO on the whole organization with a simple toggle.
+If you click `Profile settings` and select the `Single Sign-On` tab from the left menu, you should see SAML SSO is enabled for your Workspace.
+Once all Workspace members have enabled their SAML SSO connection, you can enforce SAML SSO on the whole Workspace with a simple toggle.